Wendell Davis (tight end): Coaching career

 Davis began his coaching career as running backs coach at Christopher Newport, an NCAA Division III school, working in that position in 2004 and 2005.
 In the 2005 and 2006 seasons, Davis was also running backs coach for the Amsterdam Admirals of NFL Europe.
 In 2007, Davis was tight ends coach for the Cologne Centurions in what was NFL Europe's final year of operation.

 Returning to the college level, Davis was wide receivers coach at Gannon in 2008.
 He returned to Christopher Newport as running backs coach for the 2010 and 2011 seasons.
+He also completed his bachelor's degree at Virginia Commonwealth University.